THOLUCHURIHEMANTHNAGESWARARAO/VH136--Vehicle-Detection-by-Sound/README.md

 ## Technical Implementation:

-*Generally we know how the horns are ringing on the Road.
+*Generally we know how the sounds are ringing on the Road.

 *For that purpose we are decided to try to solve the problem using implementation of python with ML algorithms.